meemknight/LowLevelGameEngine/README.md

 - There is a component example in the repo as a template.

-- You can aces other components (by linking to them in the CMake) but this gives us the problem that people now have to maintain compatibility with every other component linked to them.
-To keep things simple if you want to aces another component just message on discord someone that works on that component to talk about the feature that you want to add to see if there are problems that might appear.
+- You can acces other components (by linking to them in the CMake) but this gives us the problem that people now have to maintain compatibility with every other component linked to them.
+To keep things simple if you want to acces another component just message on discord someone that works on that component to talk about the feature that you want to add to see if there are problems that might appear.

 - If you are a major contributor to a component you should add a discord contact in the README file of that component so that people can contact you on discord.